varigence/docs/bimlflex/concepts/data-vault-templates.md

 This document outlines the Data Vault templates in BimlFlex.

-The Data Vault can be accelerated using the BimlFlex Data Vault Accelerator: [](xref:data-vault-accelerator)
+The Data Vault can be accelerated using the BimlFlex Data Vault Accelerator: [Data Vault Accelerator](xref:data-vault-accelerator)

 ## Setup